What do I need to know about the GDPR legislation?

 If the General Data Protection Regulation applies, organisations that process personal data have more obligations.

-Ultimately, organizations must be able to prove that the data subject has given consent.
-Data subjects have the right to withdraw consent at any time, and this right must be communicated to them.
+Ultimately, as an organization, you must be able to prove that the data subject has given consent.
+The data subject has the right to withdraw consent at any time and must be informed of this right.

-NOTE:
+PLEASE NOTE:

 Administrative Obligation: